malik111110/sentient-core-optimisation/.documents/project planning/applied techs/README.md

 ## Overview

-This directory contains comprehensive documentation of technologies, architectural patterns, and implementation strategies relevant to the Genesis Agentic Development Engine.
+This directory contains comprehensive documentation of technologies, architectural patterns, and implementation strategies relevant to the Sentient Core.
 These guides are derived from analysis of best practices, leading open-source projects, and the specific requirements of the Archon framework.

 ## Documentation Structure